Groups & Factions

 • The Morning Star, the only socialist daily newspaper.
 Sometimes available at newsagents.

-• Branding itself as the communist party, claiming continuity from the old official British communist party (established in 1920 and supported by the Soviet Union).
+• Branding itself as the communist party, claiming continuity from the old official British communist party (1920-1991).

 • Cultivating a good relationship with trade union and left-wing Labour Party leaders and bureaucrats in order to gain influence.